Clove

 Cloves were first traded by the Austronesian peoples in the Austronesian maritime trade network (which began around 1500 BC, later becoming the Maritime Silk Road and part of the Spice Trade).[citation needed] The first notable example of modern clove farming developed on the east coast of Madagascar, and is cultivated in three separate ways, a monoculture, agricultural parklands, and agroforestry systems.[27]

-Archaeologist Giorgio Buccellati found cloves in Terqa, Syria, in a burned-down house which was dated to 1720 BC.
+Archaeologist Giorgio Buccellati found cloves in Terqa, Syria, in a burned-down house which was dated to 1720 BC during the kingdom of Khana.
 This was the first evidence of cloves being used in the west before Roman times.
-The discovery was first reported in 1978.[29][30][31]
-They reached Rome by the first century AD.[32][33][34]
+The discovery was first reported in 1978.[28][29][30]
+They reached Rome by the first century AD.[31][32][33][34]

 Cloves were also present in records in China, Sri Lanka, Southern India, Persia, and Oman by around the third century to second century BC.[31][32][33]
 These mentions of "cloves" reported in China, South Asia, and the Middle East come from before the establishment of Southeast Asian maritime trade.
 But all of these are misidentifications that referred to other plants (like cassia buds, cinnamon, or nutmeg); or are imports from Maritime Southeast Asia mistakenly identified as being natively produced in these regions.[41]

-Archaeologists recovered the earliest known example of cloves in northwest Europe from the wreck of the Danish-Norwegian flagship, Gribshunden.
-The ship sank in June 1495 while King Hans was sailing to political summit in Sweden.
-Exotic luxuries including cloves, ginger, and saffron would have impressed the noblemen and high church officials at the summit.[37]
+Archaeologists recovered the earliest known example of macro-botanical cloves in northwest Europe from the wreck of the Danish-Norwegian flagship, Gribshunden.
+The ship sank near Ronneby, Sweden in June 1495 while King Hans was sailing to political summit at Kalmar, Sweden.
+Exotic luxuries including cloves, ginger, peppercorns, and saffron would have impressed the noblemen and high church officials at the summit.[43]

-During the colonial era, cloves were traded like oil, with an enforced limit on exportation.[27]
+During the colonial era, cloves were traded like oil, with an enforced limit on exportation.[49]
 As the Dutch East India Company consolidated its control of the spice trade in the 17th century, they sought to gain a monopoly in cloves as they had in nutmeg.
-However, "unlike nutmeg and mace, which were limited to the minute Bandas, clove trees grew all over the Moluccas, and the trade in cloves was beyond the limited policing powers of the corporation".[38]
-Tourists are told that seedlings from this very tree were stolen by a Frenchman named Pierre Poivre in 1770, transferred to the Isle de France (Mauritius), and then later to Zanzibar, which was once the world's largest producer of cloves.[27]
+However, "unlike nutmeg and mace, which were limited to the minute Bandas, clove trees grew all over the Moluccas, and the trade in cloves was beyond the limited policing powers of the corporation".[50]
+One clove tree named Afo that experts believe is the oldest in the world on Ternate may be 350–400 years old.[49]
+Tourists are told that seedlings from this very tree were stolen by a Frenchman named Pierre Poivre in 1770, transferred to the Isle de France (Mauritius), and then later to Zanzibar, which was once the world's largest producer of cloves.[49]

 Eugenol comprises 72–90% of the essential oil extracted from cloves, and is the compound most responsible for clove aroma.[14][53]
 Complete extraction occurs at 80 minutes in pressurized water at 125 °C (257 °F).[54]
 Ultrasound-assisted and microwave-assisted extraction methods provide more rapid extraction rates with lower energy costs.[55]